Are you exhausted and looking for better sleep tips for new moms..? I know exactly how you feel!

-As a new mom, it can be really hard to get the sleep you need.
+As a new mom, getting the sleep you need can be really hard.

 “Who cares if things get better when my baby is three months old?
 I will have died from lack of sleep by then!”

 That’s really how I felt getting my first child.
 I was so exhausted!
 Looking back now at my first time as a new mother, I didn’t do much to improve the situation at that time.
 Why?
 I didn’t know what to do!

 “Sleep when the baby does also at daytime” was the only advice I heard.
 Easy to say!
 Boring and hard to do.

 I mean, you’re not a robot as a new mom; there’s no off-button to press as soon as the baby falls asleep!

-When I was home with our third child things were different.
-Tired – yes sometimes.
-Like when all kids woke up at night… But I was not exhausted; not at all actually.
+When I was home with our third child, things were different.
+Tired – yes, sometimes.
+Like when all kids woke up at night… But I was not exhausted, not at all, actually.
 Why?
-Because I had learned how to help myself getting much more sleep.
+Because I had learned how to help myself get much more sleep.

-Below I’ve gathered and explained the sleep tips I used to maximize my own sleep when our third child was a young baby.
+Below I’ve gathered and explained the sleep tips for new moms.
+I used to maximize my own sleep when our third child was a young baby.
 Pick the ones you like the most.
-If you have additional ideas on how to get some sleep as a new mom, please share them at the end of the article, to help other exhausted moms.
+If you have additional ideas on how to get some sleep as a new mom, please share them at the end of the article to help other exhausted moms.